Dronecode/camera-manager-docs/en/guide/extending_csd.md

         return std::make_shared<CameraDeviceCustom>(camdev_name);
 ```

-## Create a Custom RTSP Video Stream
+## Custom RTSP Video Stream

-Camera-Streaming-Daemon has native support for auto detection of video cameras exported as Video4Linux(V4L2) devices.
-This covers most of regular Linux cameras, but there are some cameras that don't have V4L2 support or cases where user wants to set very specific parameters or do custom post-processing in video before exporting.
+Developers might want to provide a custom RTSP video stream for cameras that don't have V4L2 support, where users need to set very specific parameters, or to do custom post-processing in video before exporting.

-For these use cases, it is possible to create a custom StreamBuilder class, creating custom Streams elements.
+For these use cases, it is possible to create a custom `StreamBuilder` class, creating custom `Stream` elements.
-StreamManager class keeps a list of all created Stream elements, each one representing a single available video stream.
-These Stream objects are used by AvahiPublisher and RTSPServer classes to perform the advertisement and streaming.
+The `StreamManager` class keeps a list of all created `Stream` elements, each one representing a single available video stream.
+These `Stream` objects are used by `AvahiPublisher` and `RTSPServer` classes to perform the streaming and stream-advertising.

+There are two samples in [samples directory](https://github.com/01org/camera-streaming-daemon/tree/master/samples) using this approach,
+**camera-sample-custom** and **camera-sample-realsense*.
-There are two samples in [samples directory](https://github.com/01org/camera-streaming-daemon/tree/master/samples) using this approach, camera-sample-custom and camera-sample-realsense.
-We will explore camera-sample-custom in order to learn all steps necessary to create a custom video stream class in Camera-Streaming-Daemon
+We will explore **camera-sample-custom** in order to learn all steps necessary to create a CSD custom video stream class.

 ### Camera Sample Custom

-Camera Sample Custom adds two new classes to the daemon in order to support custom classes: StreamCustom and StreamBuilderCustom.
-StreamCustom is a class that extends Stream in order to represent a custom Stream.
-StreamBuilderCustom extends StreamBuilder in order to build the custom streams.
+Camera Sample Custom adds two new classes to the daemon in order to support custom classes: `StreamCustom` and `StreamBuilderCustom`.
+`StreamCustom` is a class that extends `Stream` in order to represent a custom `Stream`.
+`StreamBuilderCustom` extends `StreamBuilder` in order to build the custom streams.
  No changes in main file or any other classes are necessary.

 #### StreamCustom

-StreamCustom class is a class that extends Stream class
+`StreamCustom` class is a class that extends `Stream` class:

 ```cpp
 class StreamCustom : public Stream {
 ```

-Stream class has some methods that needs to be implemented by children classes: get_path, get_name, get_gstreamer_pipeline and get_formats.
-Optionally finalize_gstreamer_pipeline can be overridden to clean any resource that was created by create_gstreamer_pipeline.
+`Stream` class has some methods that need to be implemented by child classes: `get_path()`, `get_name()`, `get_gstreamer_pipeline()` and `get_formats()`.
+Optionally `finalize_gstreamer_pipeline()` can be overridden to clean any resource that was created by `create_gstreamer_pipeline()`.

+##### get_path()

-##### get_path: Returns the path that will be used to access the video resouce in rtsp URI.
+Returns the path that will be used to access the video resource in RTSP URI.

 ```cpp
 const std::string StreamCustom::get_path() const